fseoane/pyNotify/README.md

 Gotify server is open source software for notifications that can be deployed on-prem (self-hosted).
 It provides web based service, API,  and also mobile application, but I was missing a working gnome tray notification app for receiving those notifications directly in my gnome desktop (wayland), so I build this.

-## Requirements for running the binaries from the release package
+## Requirements for running the binaries from the release package (precompiled)
 Built on Python 3.11

 It also requires Ayatana AppIndicator3 and Gnome shell extension "AppIndicator and KStatusNotifierItem Support".